All Episodes

 They try to give a lot of money that's not theirs.

-Conservatives do a lot of things privately, nobody knows about it because they're focused on the good works.
+Nobody knows about it because they're focused on the good works.

-Conservatives don't seek PR because it's very difficult to get it, you know, unless you go out and hire a PR firm, and even then that's a waste of time.
+Conservatives don't seek PR because it's very difficult to get it, you know, unless you go out and hire a PR firm.

-Let's say I'm concerned about my public image, and I want it changed.
+Let's say I'm concerned about my public image and I want it changed.

-And I this has happened to me.
+And this has happened to me.

-I said, Well, why do I need to talk to them?
+I said, well, why do I need to talk to them?

 I'm hiring you.

-Well, I mean, they need to speak with you.
+Well, they need to speak with you.

-It is what it is, and if you can't be made happy by the substance in your life, if you have to rely on what other people think of you and phony baloney crafted images, then you are setting yourself up for some type of similar experience to those who got involved with Bernie Madoff.
+And if you can't be made happy by the substance in your life, if you have to rely on what other people think of you and phony baloney crafted images, then you are setting yourself up for some type of similar experience to those who got involved with Bernie Madoff.

 Maybe not on that big scale, but certainly on some scale.

-Now, Mr. Mr. Brooks, also the author of the book, uh entitled uh Who Really Cares, writes this when my early findings led me to the opposite conclusion.
+Now, Mr. Brooks, also the author of the book, entitled Who Really Cares, writes this, when my early findings led me to the opposite conclusion, I assumed I'd made some sort of technical error.

-I got new data, nothing worked.
+I got new data.

-This guy tried everything he could to massage the facts.
+This guy tried everything he could to massage the facts, and he had to change his views.

 He also found this.